urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     However, if you reassign the copied reference inside the method to a new object, this reassignment does not affect the original reference.
       The original reference outside the method still points to the original object

+Casting
+  Java language allows a programmer to use their knowledge about their program to assure
+    the compiler that a reference will point to an object of the correct type at runtime using the cast operator Fruit fruit = new Mango();
+    Mango mango = (Mango) fruit;
+  Casting doesn't change the actual object,
+    it only changes the perspective from which the compiler sees the object Narrowing cast (down-casting)
+    When you cast a variable to a subtype
+    Always requires a check from the JVM
+  Widening cast (up-casting)
+    When you cast a variable to a supertype
+  It the JVM sees that a reference variable is being cast to type that does not satisfy the is-a test for the class
+    of the object to which the variable is referring, it will throw a ClassCastException Since a class can extend one class and implement any number of Interfaces at the same time, the compiler cannot rule out cases where a reference can never point to an instance of a class implementing an interface, thus you can cast any type of reference to any interface.
+    Except when a variable is final and that class does not implement the interface given in the cast Static members of a type shadow the static members with the same name in the super type, casting a variable to the super type is how you unshadow those members

 4 types of references in Java
   Strong/Hard